-Dec.
-23, 2009-Reported by Senator Baucus, Committee on Finance, without printed report.

-Dec.
-23, 2009-Placed on Senate Executive Calendar.
-Calendar No. 646.
+- July 14, 2009-Committee on Finance.
+Hearings held.
+July 23, 2009-Reported by Senator Baucus, Committee on Finance, without printed report. - July 23, 2009-Placed on Senate Executive Calendar.
+Calendar No. 307.
 Subject to nominee's commitment to respond to requests to appear and testify before any duly constituted committee of the Senate.